npgsql/npgsql/doc/types/nodatime.md

 Since 4.0, Npgsql supports *type plugins*, which are external nuget packages that modify how Npgsql maps PostgreSQL values to CLR types.
 One of these is the NodaTime plugin, which makes Npgsql read and write [NodaTime](http://nodatime.org) types.
 The NodaTime plugin is now the recommended way to interact with PostgreSQL date/time types, and isn't the default only because of the added dependency on the NodaTime library.

-## Why NodaTime?
+# What is NodaTime?

-The .NET date/time types (`DateTime`, `DateTimeOffset`) are flawed in many ways; regardless of PostgreSQL or databases, if your application handles dates and times in anything but the most basic way, you should seriously consider using NodaTime.
-To learn more read [this blog post](http://blog.nodatime.org/2011/08/what-wrong-with-datetime-anyway.html) by Jon Skeet.
+By default, [the PostgreSQL date/time types](https://www.postgresql.org/docs/current/static/datatype-datetime.html) are mapped to the built-in .NET types (`DateTime`, `TimeSpan`).
+Unfortunately, these built-in types are flawed in many ways.
+The [NodaTime library](http://nodatime.org/) was created to solve many of these problems, and if your application handles dates and times in anything but the most basic way, you should consider using it.
+To learn more [read this blog post by Jon Skeet](http://blog.nodatime.org/2011/08/what-wrong-with-datetime-anyway.html).

-For PostgreSQL specifically, the NodaTime types map more naturally to the database types - everything is simpler and works in a more predictable way.
+Beyond NodaTime's general advantages, some specific advantages NodaTime for PostgreSQL date/time mapping include:

+* NodaTime defines some types which are missing from the BCL, such as `LocalDate`, `LocalTime`, and `OffsetTime`.
+These cleanly correspond to PostgreSQL `date`, `time` and `timetz`.
+* `Period` is much more suitable for mapping PostgreSQL `interval` than `TimeSpan`.
+* NodaTime types can fully represent PostgreSQL's microsecond precision, and can represent dates outside the BCL's date limit (1AD-9999AD).

 ## Setup